andygeiss/machine-learning-classification/README.md

 ## Evaluate the Model

 The K-Nearest Neighbour is a lazy algorithm.
-It doesn't learn via training instead it "memorizes" the training dataset instead.
+It doesn't learn via training, it "memorizes" the training dataset instead.
 Thus, we don't call the following step model training.
 We evaluate the parameter k and feature-combinations in the Iris flower data set.
 In addition to that we use [Standardization](pkg/floats/scale.go) to scale the values down between 0 and 1 and zero values are replaced by the [Mean](pkg/floats/central_tendency.go).